 In the event that additional financing is delayed, the Company will prioritize the maintenance of its research and development personnel and facilities, primarily in Belgium, and the maintenance of its patent rights.
-However the completion of development of the current pipeline of intended products for the RUO market would be delayed, as would clinical validation studies and regulatory approval processes for the purpose of bringing products to the IVD market.
+However the completion of clinical validation studies and regulatory approval processes for the purpose of bringing products to the IVD market would be delayed.
 In the event of an ongoing lack of financing, we may be obliged to discontinue operations, which will adversely affect the value of our common stock.